brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 {{%expand "Review bin/secret-ecs-app.ts" %}}
-Finally, the stacks and the CDK infrastructure application itself are created in ``, the entry point for the cdk tool.
+Finally, the stacks and the CDK infrastructure application itself are created in `bin/secret-ecs-app.ts`, the entry point for the cdk defined in the `cdk.json` mentioned earlier.

 ```ts
 import { App } from '@aws-cdk/core';
 import { VPCStack } from '../lib/vpc-stack';